slowjams/CLR-via-C-/zReworks/z14_Rework-Chars, String.md

 ## Formatting Multiple Objects into a Single String

 So far, I've explained how an individual type formats its own objects.
 At times, however, you want to construct strings consisting of many formatted objects.
 For example, the following string has a date, a person's name, and an age:

 ```C#
 String s = String.Format("On {0}, {1} is {2} years old.", new DateTime(2012, 4, 22, 14, 35, 5), "Aidan", 9);
 Console.WriteLine(s);
 ```

-If you build and run this code where "en-US" is the thread’s current culture, you'll see the following line of output:
+If you build and run this code where "en-US" is the thread's current culture, you'll see the following line of output:

 ```
 On 4/22/2012 2:35:05 PM, Aidan is 9 years old.
 ```

-Internally, the Format method calls each object's ToString method to obtain a string representation for the object.
+Internally, the Format method calls each object's `ToString` method to obtain a string representation for the object.
 Then the returned strings are all appended and the complete, final string is returned.
 This is all fine and good, but it means that all of the objects are formatted by using their general format and the calling thread's culture information.

 You can have more control when formatting an object if you specify format information within braces.
 For example, the following code is identical to the previous example except that I've added formatting information to replaceable parameters 0 and 2:
 ```C#